 NOTE: Supplies listed are for TWO bags: ONE fleece lined shoe bag and ONE mesh lined lingerie bag.

-- 1¼ yards of 44″+ wide cotton print fabric; the exact fabric we originally used for our sample is no longer readily available – we recommend Small Dots in Hot Pink by Riley Blake Fabrics
+- 1¼ yards of 44″+ wide cotton print fabric; the exact fabric we originally used Small Dots in Hot Pink by Riley Blake Fabrics

-- Scraps (you need two approximately 12″ x 12″ squares) or ½ yard of accent fabric for the appliqués; the exact fabric we originally used for our sample is no longer readily available – we recommend Black Circle Dot Blender from the Quilting Illusions collection by QT Fabrics
+- Scraps (you need two approximately 12″ x 12″ squares) or ½ yard of accent fabric for the appliqués; we originally used a black cotton with a tone-on-tone design, which is a fun, subtle accent

-- 3 yards of ⅜” – ½” flat cording to coordinate with the appliqué fabric; we used ⅜” flat cording in a black matte finish, purchased locally
+- 3 yards of ⅜” – ½” flat cording to coordinate with the appliqué fabric; we used ⅜” flat cording in a black matte finish

 - 1 yard of paper backed adhesive for appliqués; we used 17″ Wonder Under by Pellon